 Research Expertise and Interest

-adaptive control, learning and nonlinear control, control of robot manipulators, computer mechatronics systems, micro-electromechanical systems (MEMS), intelligent vehicle, highways systems
+adaptive control, machine learning, learning and nonlinear control, control of robot manipulators, computer mechatronics systems, micro-electromechanical systems (MEMS), intelligent vehicle, highways systems

 Research Description

 Roberto Horowitz is a Professor in the Department of Mechanical Engineering and holds the James Fife Endowed Chair in the College of Engineering.
-Dr. Horowitz teaches and conducts research in the areas of adaptive, learning, nonlinear and optimal control, with applications to Micro-Electromechanical Systems (MEMS), computer disk file systems, robotics, mechatronics and Intelligent Vehicle and Highway Systems (IVHS).
-He is a former Chair of the Department of Mechanical Engineering Department is a former co-director of the Partners for Advanced Transportation Technology (PATH) research center at U.C.
+Dr. Horowitz teaches and conducts research in the areas of adaptive, learning, nonlinear and optimal control and machine learning, with applications to Robotics, Micro-Electromechanical Systems (MEMS), computer disk file systems, mechatronics and Intelligent Vehicle and Highway Systems (IVHS).
+He is a former Chair of the Department of the Department of Mechanical Engineering and a former Director of the California Partners for Advanced Transportation Technology (PATH) research center at U.C.
 Berkeley.
-Dr. Horowitz is a member of IEEE and ASME and the recipient of the 2010 ASME Dynamic Systems and Control Division (DSCD) Henry M. Paynter Outstanding Investigator Award.
+Dr. Horowitz is a member of IEEE and ASME.
+He is the recipient of the 2010 ASME Dynamic Systems and Control Division (DSCD) Henry M. Paynter Outstanding Investigator Award and the 2018 ASME Rufus Oldenburger Medal, a society award for lifetime achievements in automatic control.

 He received a B.S. degree with highest honors in 1978 and a Ph.D. degree in 1983 in mechanical engineering from the University of California at Berkeley and became a faculty member of the Mechanical Engineering Department in 1982.